[Management practices digitalization]

 In theory, a productive meeting should meet the following criteria:

-- A simple preparation of talking points and collaborative.
+- A simple and collaborative preparation of talking points.

 - Short meeting duration.

 - Visibility over previous meetings and discussions.